Scania AB: Trucks and special vehicles

-Scania develops, manufactures and sells trucks with a gross vehicle weight rating (GVWR) of more than 16 tonnes (Class 8), intended for long-distance haulage, regional, and local distribution of goods, as well as construction haulage.
+Scania develops, manufactures and sells trucks with a gross vehicle weight rating (GVWR) of more than 16 tonnes (Class 8), intended for long-distance haulage, regional and local distribution of goods, and construction transport.
+The company offers vehicles powered by conventional internal combustion engines, including diesel and alternative fuels, as well as hybrid and battery-electric powertrains.
+In 2025, Scania delivered 602 zero-emission vehicles globally.

-The 1963 forward-control LB76 forged Scania-Vabis's reputation outside Sweden, being one of the first exhaustively crash-tested truck cabs.
+The 1963 forward-control LB76 helped establish Scania-Vabis internationally and was among the first truck models to feature extensive crash-tested cab design.

-Current
+Current range

-All current trucks from Scania are part of the PRT-range, but are marketed as different series based on the general cab height.
+All current Scania trucks are part of the PRT range, marketed as different series based primarily on cab height and application.